panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 If you see `null` (either assigned to a variable or returned by a function), then at that place should have been an object, but for some reason an object wasn't created.

-Let's study the idea of `null` from an example.

-The function `greetObject()` creates objects, but also can return `null` when an object cannot be created:
+For example, the function `greetObject()` creates greeting objects, but also can return `null` when an object cannot be created:

 ```javascript{3}
 function greetObject(who) {